miirsadra/dose_calculation_HgPh/README.md

 ## Usage

 1. Clone the repository or download the `dose_calculation.py` file to your local machine.

+Example: `git clone <repository_url>`

 2. Open a terminal or command prompt and navigate to the directory where the `dose_calculation.py` file is located.

+Example: `cd dose_calculation_HgPh`

-3. Run the following command to execute the script: `python dose_calculation.py`
+3. Run the following command to execute the script:

+Example: `python dose_calculation.py`

 4. Follow the prompts and enter the required information:
 * **Amount of active agent weighted in grams**: Enter the amount of the active agent used in grams.
 This value should be a positive number.